Daisy Fellowes: Literary works

 Fellowes wrote several novels and at least one epic poem.
 Her best-known work is Les dimanches de la comtesse de Narbonne (1931, published in English as "Sundays").
 She also wrote the novel Cats in the Isle of Man.

 Status as fashion icon

-She was known as one of the most daring fashion plates of the 20th century, arguably the most important patron of the surrealist couturier Elsa Schiaparelli.
-She was also a friend of the jeweller Suzanne Belperron, and she was a longtime customer of the jeweller Cartier.
+She was known for her distinctive fashion plates in the twentieth century and was an important patron of the surrealist couturier Elsa Schiaparelli.
+She was a friend of the jeweller Suzanne Belperron and a longtime customer of Cartier.

 Death

 Daisy Fellowes died on 13 December 1962 at her hôtel particulier in Paris at number 69, rue de Lille.